-Luckily, there aren’t many, and most deal with access across multiple devices.
+Luckily, there aren’t many and most deal with access across multiple devices.
 In this regard, HBO Go is the more complicated of the two.
-In order to use HBO Go on a compatible device, you must first authenticate the service through a cable or satellite provider.
+To use HBO Go on a compatible device, you must first authenticate the service through a cable or satellite provider.
 This can be a bit tedious, but there’s no cap on the number of devices you can tie to your account.

 HBO Now also allows limitless devices per account, but without the authentication requirement.
 Simply sign in with your HBO Now credentials, and you’re free to stream to your heart’s content — to a point.
 Both services will cap the number of videos being simultaneously accessed, which HBO claims is for security reasons.
 So, if you’ve got several devices trying to access different movies or TV episodes at the same time, you might run into the message “You’ve exceeded the number of simultaneous streams,” forcing you to sign out or restart your device.
 If all you have is a few devices online at once, streaming should be essentially unrestricted.

 Which is better?

 HBO Go makes the most sense for people who are already subscribed to HBO because (surprise!) you technically already have it.
 For those who have cable without HBO, it’s a toss-up, as your cable provider may or may not offer HBO for less than $15 a month.

 HBO Now is targeted at those who opt to eschew traditional cable subscriptions in favor of Hulu, Netflix, Amazon Prime, and other à la carte streaming services, including PlayStation Vue.
 If you’ve cut the cord, HBO Now is not only your best option, it’s virtually your only option for watching HBO’s content — legally, anyway.